Anatomy

 return ` ${span}`;

-col-span-1 row-span-2 stretches the first cell across both row tracks, making it twice the height of its neighbors.
-For three images the span is already embedded inside imageGrid, so imageSpan mainly does work for the single and four-image cases.
+};col-span-1 row-span-2 stretches the first cell across both row tracks, so it becomes the anchor.
+In the three-image layout, that span already lives in imageGrid, so imageSpan ends up doing more work in the one and four-image cases.

 Four images

-gridClasses maps the image count to the appropriate Tailwind grid classes.
+gridClasses maps the image count to the right Tailwind grid classes.

 export const gridClasses = (totalImages: number) => {